Former champions Red Bull threaten to pull out of F1

-Team advisor Helmut Marko says outfit could sever ties with the sport due to rules after a disappointing race in Melbourne
+Team advisor Helmut Marko says the formula one outfit could sever ties with the sport due to rules after a disappointing race in the opening race at Melbourne

 Melbourne: Red Bull advisor Helmut Marko warned the team could pull out of Formula One over its rules and organisation after a disappointing opening race in Australia.

 Red Bull team principal Christian Horner (left) speaks with team consultant Dr Helmut Marko.
 Pics/Getty Images

 Marko said the Austrian team was "unhappy" with the current situation, as team principal Christian Horner called for new regulations to level the playing field.

 Mercedes' Lewis Hamilton and Nico Rosberg tore away to a one-two finish in Melbourne, 30 seconds ahead of the next driver, in an ominous sign for the other teams.

 Red Bull's Daniil Kvyat suffered a gearbox problem on his way to the starting grid and Daniel Ricciardo was sixth out of just 11 cars to finish.
 The debacle, for an outfit which dominated F1 between 2010 and 2013, prompted a dark warning from Marko as he spoke to German-language media.

 "We are unhappy with the way Formula One is regulated and run," Marko said.
 "Therefore we will also be thinking about an exit scenario if the cost-benefit analysis no longer adds up."
 He added that Red Bull, owned by Austrian billionaire Dietrich Mateschitz, would evaluate their position later in the year.

 Red Bull's Daniel Ricciardo drives during the Australian GP at Albert Park